drkpxl/city_shadow/codebase.md

         return sqrt((p2[0] - p1[0])**2 + (p2[1] - p1[1])**2)

     def calculate_polygon_area(self, points):
-        """Calculate area of a polygon"""
-        area = 0.0
+        """Calculate area of a polygon using the shoelace formula on transformed coordinates""" area = 0.0
         j = len(points) - 1
         for i in range(len(points)):